In this post I will briefly outline my part in the creation of our wearable technology: The Icebreaker T-Shirt.

 During this time, I ran into many internet connectivity issues with the NodeMCU board – Whilst it does work, it often needs resetting as the connection is prone to drop out after running for a while.
 This is a known limitation of the board and a workaround should be found for the finished product.

 RGBW LED Strips

 After this, we experimented with using RGBW LED strips.
-I wired up a circuit (using transistors to prevent burning out my controller board) and experimented with some code to create patterns.
+I wired up a circuit (using transistors to prevent burning out my controller board) and experimented with some code to create patterns and colour combinations.

 24 RGB LED Ring

-Next we moved onto using a 24 LED ring.
-First, I soldered some pins into the ring for easy wiring.
+Next we moved onto using an Adafruit Neopixel 24 LED ring.
+First, I soldered some header pins into the ring for easy wiring.
 Later these could be removed and either directly soldered onto, or even potentially be connected to using conductive thread.

-I worked out how to individually address each LED and then used the code from the first single RGB LED to connect it to the MQTT broker.
+I worked out how to individually address each LED to both change the colour and brightness, and then used the code from the first single RGB LED (shown above) to connect it to the MQTT broker.

 - Ambient (No match/resting)

 - Match (Different colours for different matches) – Currently 3 max